 Ramadan Patterns

-In 2019, I started making Ramadan embroidery/cross stitch patterns and published them for free for anyone who wants to stitch them.
-Since then, it became an annual tradition!
+In 2019, I started making Ramadan embroidery or cross stitch patterns and sharing them for free with anyone who wants to stitch them.
+What started as a simple idea soon became a yearly tradition.

 This is a pattern that I created as count down calendar starting from Ramadan Mubarak all the way to Eid Mubarak.
 I used Palestinian embroidery star tile motif to create the tiles for each day.